microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraPermissionGrantConditionSet.md

 ### -ClientApplicationTenantIds

-The set of client application tenant ids to scope consent operation down to.
+The set of client application tenant IDs to scope consent operation down to.
-It could be @("All") or a list of client application tenant ids.
+It could be @("All") or a list of client application tenant IDs.

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]